DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

     }

-Finally, note that both processes updates statistics, such as transmitted, received and dropped packets, which are shown and refreshed by the distributor app.
+Finally, note that both processes updates statistics, such as transmitted, received and dropped packets, which are shown and refreshed by the server app.

 .. code-block:: c